typhon-ci/typhon/doc/src/concepts.md

 - The `webhook` action is triggered by calls to a specific endpoint of the API.
   It outputs commands for Typhon to update or evaluate jobsets.
 It is meant to trigger jobs automatically.

-Actions can also expose a `secrets` file.
-This is an age encrypted JSON file that typically contains tokens for the actions.
-It must be encrypted with the project's public key and is decrypted at runtime and passed as input to the actions.

 Thanks to the use of actions, Typhon is forge-agnostic: it has no code specific to any forge.
 Instead, it is the actions' job to plug Typhon to the user's